-The Goldman Environmental Prize, which carries a cash prize of \$US100,000 (approximately \$A160,000) will be jointly awarded to Yvonne Margarula and Jacqui Katona.
+The Goldman Environmental Prize, which carries a cash prize of \$US100,000 (approximately \$A160,000) will be jointly awarded to Yvonne Margarula and Jacqui Katona as "grassroots activists".

 Yvonne Margarula is Senior Traditional Owner of the Mirrar people, the sole Traditional Owners for the land on which the proposed Jabiluka uranium mine is being developed.